How to be a Persuasive Presenter

 Eye Power

-Just scanning from side to side and from front to back at key points in the presentation will make a difference.
+Just scanning the audience from side to side and from front to back at key points in the presentation will make a difference.

 And, for a fraction of a second, directly looking into the eyes of every audience member will make a bigger difference.